-One of the things we’ve noticed while working with Amazon sellers is a recurring difficulty with assessing the overall viability of their operation.
-Our experience in managing catalogs for our various clients shows that some business owners focus solely on sales revenue and are missing a more important parameter that should not be overlooked – account profitability.
+Something we’ve noticed while working with Amazon sellers is a recurring difficulty with assessing the overall viability of their operation.
+Our experience managing catalogs for our various clients shows that some business owners focus solely on sales revenue and are missing a more important parameter that should not be overlooked: account profitability.

-This blind spot usually stems not from a lack of knowledge but from a lack of understanding of all the variables that make up the Amazon Profit and Loss Statement and, often, a lack of time to dig deeper into its less obvious parameters.
+This blind spot usually stems not from a lack of knowledge, but from a lack of understanding of all the variables that contribute to Amazon Profit and Loss Statements and, often, a lack of time to dig deeper into its less obvious parameters.

-We get it; there’s so much to do while running an E-commerce business, and the Profit and Loss Statement may seem complex and even overwhelming.
-However, this fundamental report is based on a basic formula that factors all your account’s income and expense variables.
+We get it–there’s so much to do while running an E-commerce business, and the Profit and Loss (P&L) Statement may seem complex and even overwhelming.
+However, this fundamental report is based on a basic formula that factors in all your account’s income and expense variables.
 It includes both the expenses you can control and those you can’t.

-The main goal of the P&L report is to identify the expenses that hurt profitability and address those we can control to maximize income.
+The main goal of the P&L report is to allow you to identify the expenses that hurt profitability and address those you can control to maximize income.

 What to include in the P&L statement?

-To start out, create a separate P&L report for each marketplace, calculate the % of total income for each field and combine the numbers for a global overview.
-This way, you can chart your numbers for each country and analyze which markets are profitable, which should be improved and which are not worthwhile for your business.
+To start out, create a separate P&L report for each marketplace, calculate the percentage of total income for each field, and combine the numbers for a global overview.
+This way, you can chart your numbers for each country and analyze which markets are profitable, which should be improved, and which are not worthwhile for your business.

-Some of the fields can vary from country to country, but you can aggregate the essential clauses for an overall analysis.
+Some of the fields may vary from country to country, but you can aggregate the essential clauses for an overall analysis.

-Here are the main variables we recommend including in your monthly P&L report to better access your profit from Amazon:
+Here are the main variables we recommend including in your monthly P&L report to better assess your Amazon profits:

 Let’s break these down one by one:

-Income – all income, including – sales, credits (shipping, gift wrap), liquidation, etc.
+Income: All income, including sales, credits (e.g. shipping, gift wrap), liquidation, etc.

-Amazon Fees – includes various Amazon costs (Selling fee, Fulfillment fees, Storage and Removal fees, Shipping, etc.).
-Diving into these costs is essential to pinpoint any unusual expenses that need your attention.
+Amazon fees: Includes various Amazon costs (such as selling fees, fulfillment fees, storage and removal fees, Shipping, etc.).
+Diving into these costs is essential to ensure you pinpoint any unusual expenses that might need your attention.

-Landed Costs – to get a comprehensive overview, it’s essential to add the manufacturing, handling, and shipping costs of sold items to your report.
+Landed Costs: A comprehensive overview of your profits must include the manufacturing, handling, and shipping costs of sold items.
 Adding these numbers is vital to fully understand your Amazon profitability.

-Gross Profit – the final profit after considering all the parameters.
+Gross profit: The final profit calculation after accounting for l all parameters.